Our recruitment process

-For candidates who are unsuccessful, we’ll contact you as soon as we can, to provide you with feedback.
-If you are selected as the preferred applicant after an interview we’ll be in touch to let you know what will happen next, these are outlined below.
+If you are not successful, we'll contact you as soon as we can to give you feedback.
+If you are the preferred candidate we'll be in touch to let you know what the next steps are.

-For some positions candidates may be asked to complete psychometric assessments and/or ability tests as part of the selection process.
-We use an external provider for psychometric and ability testing and we’ll ask your permission before sending your contact details to them.
+As part of the selection process, we may ask you to do a psychometric assessment or ability test.
+We use an external provider and will ask your permission before sending your contact details to them.

 Criminal convictions history check

-If you are the successful candidate through the selection process, and offered a conditional appointment with us, you will be required to complete an authorisation form for us to review any criminal convictions which may be held by the Ministry of Justice.
-Please note this process will not provide details of convictions, which may be covered under the ‘Clean Slate Act 2004’.
+If you are a successful candidate and we offer you a role, you will need to complete an authorisation form for us to request a criminal convictions history check from the Ministry of Justice.
+Please note this process will not provide convictions covered under the 'Clean Slate Act 2004'.

-With your permission, we will then contact your referees, at least two.
-Ideally these referees will be your current manager, or a recent manager (within the past two - four years) that you have directly reported to.
+With your permission, we will then contact at least two of your work-related referees.
+These referees will include at least your current manager, or a recent manager you reported to directly or carried out work for.

-Once all of the checks have been satisfactorily completed, we’ll contact you to discuss next steps in regards to an offer of employment with us.
+Once all the checks have been completed, we'll contact you with an offer of employment and to discuss next steps.

-If you have any questions about our recruitment process, or applying for a role, you can email us at firstname.lastname@example.org
+If you have any questions about our recruitment process,or applying for a role, email us at email@example.com